ssciwr/mobile-phone-network-analysis/README.md

 The original data that was used for this project cannot be shared under a free license.
 If you have similar data, you may place it in the `data` subdirectory.
-If you do not have access to data, you may generate synthetic data instead by doing the following:
+If you do not have access to data, you can generate synthetic data:

 ```
+python ./bin/generate.py
 ```

+You can also run this directly by running `notebooks/syntheticdata.ipynb` which will also allow you to tweak the characteristics of the generated dataset.

 ## License